onflow/monster-maker/cadence/contracts/README.md

 ## Token standards in this folder are not for deployment

 For simplicity we copy the Flow core contract standards into the project folder here.
-This is to mitigate any risk of the project breaking if the example code links to on-chain contract addresses and those contracts get updated.
+This is to mitigate program non-compilation since on-chain contract may be updated at any time.

-Real projects should not deploy any of the following:
+Developers should not deploy any of the following as their contract addresses won't be recognized by the eco-system standard on Flow.

 * FlowToken.cdc
 * FungibleToken.cdc